5 Environmental Fate and Transport Processes

 5.3.1 Diffusion In and Out of Lower Permeability Materials

 Diffusion is the movement of molecules in response to a concentration gradient.
 Diffusion in groundwater is often ignored because diffusion rates are slow relative to advection.
-However, contaminant mass in groundwater can diffuse into lower permeability soils or bedrock.
+However, contaminant mass in groundwater can diffuse into the pore space of lower permeability soils or bedrock.
 Back-diffusion out of these low permeability materials may result in the long-term persistence of PFAS in groundwater even after source removal and remediation.
 Due to the lack of degradation of PFCAs and PFSAs, back-diffusion of these PFAS is also likely to be a more significant process than for conventional contaminants such as chlorinated solvents.
+Adamson et al. (2020) reported that approximately 82% of the total mass of PFAS measured at an AFFF site was found within soils that were classified as lower permeability.
+This included 91% of the polyfluorinated precursor mass, most of which was encountered in the vicinity of the presumed source area.
+The mass distribution at this site confirmed that diffusion into lower permeability soils had occurred and demonstrated that this process can contribute to long-term retention of PFAS.
+The relative impact of PFAS accumulation at the air-water interface was not fully investigated in this study, as the water table was very shallow, and the unsaturated/saturated transition zone was likely disturbed during excavation.
 PFAS may also diffuse into site materials such as concrete.
 For example, Baduel (2015) reported that PFAS had penetrated 12 cm into a concrete pad at a fire training area, and diffusion was identified as a contributing process.

 5.3.2 PFAS Transport via Air